Jgan0290/Application-Development-based-on-MATLAB-App-Designer/README.md

 TopMotor_Move(TLM, 10);
 ```
 # MATLAB App Designer
-Before start using the system control, check the location for the SDK file for the Andor Spectrograph and CCD to prevent any error!
+Before start using the GUIs, replace the file location for the SDK file for the Andor Spectrograph and CCD to prevent any error!!!